- The Organisation

 - The objectives

-- Italy’s financial participation and presence of Italian representatives
+- Italy’s financial participation and presence of Italian officials

 The Convention establishing the Organisation for Economic Co-operation and Development (OECD) was signed in Paris on December 14, 1960 and entered into force on September 30, 1961.
 It replaced the Organisation for European Economic Co-operation (OEEC) created in 1948 with a view to running the so-called "Marshall Plan" for the post-war reconstruction of the European economy.

-From the 20 initial founding States, which included Italy, the OECD now has 37 Member States (Australia, Austria, Belgium, Canada, Chile, Colombia, Denmark, Estonia, Finland, France, Germany, Japan, Great Britain, Greece, Ireland, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Mexico, Norway, New Zealand, The Netherlands, Poland, Portugal, Czech Republic, Republic of Korea, Slovak Republic, Slovenia, Spain, United States, Sweden, Switzerland, Turkey, Hungary).
-The latest country to join has been Colombia, which became the 37th member on April 28, 2020, after depositing its instrument of accession to the OECD founding Convention.
+From the 20 initial founding States, which included Italy, the OECD now has 38 Member States (Austria, Australia, Belgium, Canada, Chile, Colombia, Korea, Costa Rica, Denmark, Estonia, Finland, France, Germany, Japan, Greece, Ireland, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Mexico, Norway, New Zealand, Netherlands, Poland, Portugal, United Kingdom, Czech Republic, Slovak Republic, Slovenia, Spain, United States, Sweden, Switzerland, Turkey, Hungary).
+The latest country to join has been Costa Rica, which became the 38th member on May 25, 2021, after depositing its instrument of accession to the OECD founding Convention.

 The possible start of membership talks with 6 other candidate Countries (Argentina, Brazil, Bulgaria, Croatia, Peru and Romania) is currently being discussed.
 The membership talks with the Russian Federation started in 2007, but were suspended in 2014 following the Ukraine crisis.